lekhrajdinkar/javaScript/Notes/001_JS_Fundamental.md

 `<script> f1()</script>` - f1() will get execute.
 `<script scr=""> f1()</script>` - f1() will not run.

-7. Hoisting. - var is declared before declaring it in code.
+7. Hoisting. - var is used before declaring it in code.
 All declaration will be pulled up automatically up.

+***

 ### Types